Not yet reviewed

 I endorse this lawyer.
 I would not hesitate to refer one of my clients to Jason if a serious criminal charge was pending.
 Jason and the other attorneys in his firm have an excellent reputation in the legal community.

-Brenda Fishbein Divorce & Separation Attorney
+Brenda Fishbein Divorce and separation Attorney

 Relationship: Fellow lawyer in community